 The insights from their research even got covered on Inc.com

-Next only to Shopify, BigCommerce connects you to your ecommerce dreams.
-Just like Shopiy, you can get started easily and also connect your store to eBay, Amazon, and Etsy.
+Next, only to Shopify, BigCommerce connects you to your e-commerce dreams.
+Just like Shopify, you can get started easily and also connect your store to eBay, Amazon, and Etsy.

 DIY Mobile Apps